wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-rdp-detailed-troubleshoot.md

 If you get a Remote Desktop error message that does not resemble any of the specific error messages covered in [the basic Remote Desktop troubleshooting guide](/documentation/articles/virtual-machines-troubleshoot-remote-desktop-connections), you can follow these steps and try to figure out why the Remote Desktop (or [RDP](https://en.wikipedia.org/wiki/Remote_Desktop_Protocol)) client is unable to connect to the RDP service on the Azure VM.

-If you need more help at any point in this article, you can contact the Azure experts on [the MSDN Azure and the Stack Overflow forums](http.
+If you need more help at any point in this article, you can contact the Azure experts on [the MSDN Azure and the CSDN Azure forums](/support/forums/).
 Alternatively, you can also file an Azure support incident.
-Go to the [Azure Support site](https://azure.microsoand click on **Get Support**.
+Go to the [Azure Support site](/support/contact/) and click on **Get Support**.
 For information about using Azure Support, read the [Azure Support FAQ](/support/faq/).

 ## Components of a Remote Desktop connection